-STRATEGIC IMPLICATIONS:

-This is in keeping with the City's Strategic Community Plan 2018-2028:

-Connected Community

-An arts culture flourishes and is celebrated in the City of Vincent.
+RISK MANAGEMENT IMPLICATIONS Low: It is low risk for Council to endorse and advertise an EOI for public artwork commissions.
+STRATEGIC IMPLICATIONS: This is in keeping with the City's Strategic Community Plan 2018-2028: Connected Community An arts culture flourishes and is celebrated in the City of Vincent.
 We have enhanced opportunities for our community to build relationships and connections with each other and the City.
 Our many cultures are celebrated.

 We recognise, engage and partner with the Whadjuk Noongar people and culture.
 We are an inclusive, accessible and equitable City for all.

-Thriving Places

-Our town centres and gathering spaces are safe, easy to use and attractive places where pedestrians have priority.
+Thriving Places Our town centres and gathering spaces are safe, easy to use and attractive places where pedestrians have priority.
+Item 5.3 Page 2 Sensitive Design Our built form character and heritage is protected and enhanced.

-Sensitive Design

-Our built form character and heritage is protected and enhanced.
 Our planning framework supports quality design, sustainable urban built form and is responsive to our community and local context.

-Innovative and Accountable

-Our community is aware of what we are doing and how we are meeting our goals.

-SUSTAINABILITY IMPLICATIONS:

-This does not contribute to any specific sustainability outcomes of the City's Sustainable Environment Strategy 2019-2024, however the Artwork Brief instructed applicants to use materials that are durable and weatherproof, and to design artworks that require minimal ongoing maintenance.
-Further consideration will be given to the sustainability of selected materials as the detailed design process progresses.

-PUBLIC HEALTH IMPLICATIONS:

-This is in keeping with the following priority health outcomes of the City's Public Health Plan 2020-2025:

-Increased mental health and wellbeing

-Increased physical activity

-Artworks in the public realm increase vibrancy and improve the experience of an area, which results in increased physical activity as people like to enjoy the experience of the area on foot.
-Public art can also increase the mental health and wellbeing of users particularly when the artwork expresses the context, heritage and culture of the area as well as the people who live, work and play there.
+SUSTAINABILITY IMPLICATIONS: This does not contribute to any specific sustainability outcomes of the City's Sustainable Environment Strategy 2019-2024.
+However, the EOI in multiple locations instructs applicants to use materials that are durable and weatherproof, and to design artworks that require minimal ongoing maintenance.
+PUBLIC HEALTH IMPLICATIONS: This is in keeping with the following priority health outcomes of the City's Public Health Plan 2020-2025: Increased mental health and wellbeing Increased physical activity Artworks in the public realm not only increase vibrancy and improve the experience of the area, but can also increase the mental health and wellbeing of users particularly when the artwork expresses the context, heritage and culture of the area as well as the people who live, work and play there.
 When people can identify with public artworks and spaces it creates a sense of belonging and connectivity.
-The artwork recommendations have been determined with consideration to achieving these objectives.
+The EOI outlines the necessity of these objectives.